marmotgary/svelte-flask-rest-demo/README.md

 npm run dev
 ```

-Now the app should be running on localhost (On the default port -- 5000?)
+The url for the app is printed into the terminal, by default it is  http://localhost:5000.